ajanicij/hashnode-code/2023-11-05-watch/watch-rs/README.md

 If it is the first form, then this argument contains both the option name and option value.
 We construct a CmdOption and return it.

-It it is the second form (-n, for example), then we have to get the option value from the next argument.
+If it is the second form (-n, for example), then we have to get the option value from the next argument.
 If this is the last argument, it is an error condition (missing option value).
 Otherwise, we get the value from the next argument, construct a CmdOption and return it.